DevMountain/ecommerce/part-two.md

 Now go to each of your product endpoints and put the necessary Mongoose logic to [Create](http://mongoosejs.com/docs/api.html#model_Model.create), [Read](http://mongoosejs.com/docs/api.html#model_Model.find), [Update](http://mongoosejs.com/docs/api.html#model_Model.update) and [Delete](http://mongoosejs.com/docs/api.html#model_Model.remove) products.
 Refer to those links for documentation.

 *NOTE*: Remember to keep your code looking clean and neat.
 It would be wise for you to outsource the logic from each of your endpoints to a product controller or something similar.
-You should also outsource your schema and model declarations to a Product file.
-If you need more guidance on how Node's require and export system works, check out [this](http://openmymind.net/2012/2/3/Node-Require-and-Exports/) blog post.
+You should also outsource your schema and model declarations to a Product model file.
+If you need reminders on how Node's require and export system works, check out [this](http://openmymind.net/2012/2/3/Node-Require-and-Exports/) blog post.

 **Breakpoint**: At this point you should be able to manipulate the product data via your Express endpoints just like you could when MongoJS was installed.
 Test this using POSTMan and the command line or RoboMongo.
 After you test the endpoints, go to your front-end product interface (if you were able to build it yesterday) and make sure that the interface still works and manipulates the data like you expect.
 You may have to update your data models on the front-end to match the model we just set up with Mongoose.